 Adapted from an article published by Darwin Insurance

-NB Warm clothing and stout walking shoes are recommended as sections of the walk are often muddy after rain.
+NB Warm clothing and stout walking shoes are recommended as sections of the walk can be muddy after rain.

 This is a free event.
 All are very welcome.
-Please contact Sheila via email eco@fountainhallchurch.org.uk if you would like to join us.
+Please contact Sheila via emai eco@fountainhallchurch.org.uk if you would like to join us.

 Fountainhall Church at the Centre and Cross are distribution points for compostable food caddy liners.
 These are available at reception in these buildings.
 Food caddy liners are biodegradable and environmentally-friendly allowing food waste to be easily separated from other rubbish and then put into the brown garden waste bin.